Operation Title: Escape

 The group led by Larsen escaped detection during a difficult trip to near the Swedish border.
-As they approached the border they encountered a German military policeman accompanied by member of the collaborationist Norwegian Hirden force.
+As they approached the border they encountered a German military policeman accompanied by a member of the collaborationist Norwegian Hirden force.
 The Allied personnel were arrested, but Tebb was able to pull out his concealed pistol shortly afterwards and opened fire.
-The German was killed and the Norwegian escaped.
+The German was killed and his Norwegian comrade escaped.
 Evans was wounded in the incident, though sources differ on how badly.
-As the Allied personnel couldn't remain in the area due to the presence of German troops nearby, it was decided to leave Evans behind.
-It was believed that Evans would be treated as a prisoner of war as he was still wearing naval uniform.
-The remainder of Larsen's group made it across the border shortly afterwards, and surrendered to the Swedish police.
+The Allied personnel could not remain in the area due to the presence of German troops nearby and it was decided to leave Evans behind.
+It was believed that Evans would be treated as a prisoner of war as he was still wearing a naval uniform.
+The remainder of Larsen's group made it across the border shortly afterwards.
+They surrendered to a Swedish Army outpost near the village of Skalstugan on the morning of 5 November.
+Larsen told the Swedes that he was a resistance fighter escorting Royal Navy sailors who had been shipwrecked during an operation off Norway.

-Brewster's group made good progress on 1 November, and sighted the German cruiser Admiral Scheer at her well disguised anchorage in Lofjord.
+Brewster's group made good progress on 1 November and sighted the German cruiser Admiral Scheer at her well-disguised anchorage in Lofjord.
 They did not encounter any Germans other than a small group of sailors who were out for a walk, and slept in an abandoned hut that night.
 The next night they were given shelter and a meal by a Norwegian farmer.
-The night after they slept in a hunting cabin.
-Brewster's group crossed the Swedish border not long after Larsen's on 5 November and turned themselves in to a police station.
-Causer was suffering from frostbite and needed to be taken to hospital, and the other members of the group were in generally good health.
+The men slept in a hunting cabin the night after that.
+Brewster's group crossed the Swedish border not long after Larsen's had at a point about 2 mi to the south.
+They turned themselves in at a police station.
+Causer was suffering from frostbite and needed to be taken to hospital.
+The other members of the group were in generally good health.
+Larsen was very pleased with the results of the escape attempt and believed that Evans would be treated correctly as a prisoner of war.

 The nine Allied personnel who crossed into Sweden were held at a house for two days.
-They were then taken to an internment camp near Stockholm.
-After ten days there the men were handed over to the British embassy in Stockholm.
-They were flown back to the UK shortly afterwards.
-Larsen was awarded the Conspicuous Gallantry Medal and Brewster the Distinguished Service Cross.
+During this period the Germans contacted the Swedish authorities at Skalstugan to request the return of a group of men who had escaped after committing a murder.
+Larsen denied any involvement and the Swedes rejected the German request.
+The Allied personnel were then taken to an internment camp near Stockholm.
+After a period there they were handed over to the British embassy in Stockholm.
+Six of the Allied personnel were flown back to the UK on 27 November, with the others following after they had recovered from injuries sustained during their escape from Norway.

 After being scuttled Arthur settled on the floor of the fjord with its masts sticking out of the water.
 It was located by the Germans and raised.
 The Germans investigated the boat and, after discovering its secret compartments, correctly judged what its purpose had been.